Ivansete-status/nwaku-compose/README.md

 cd nwaku-compose
 ```

-Edit the environment variables in the `.env` file.
+Edit the environment variables present at the beginning of the `docker-compose.yml` file.

 Start everything: `nwaku`, `postgres`, `prometheus`, and `grafana`.
 ```console